connervieira/Breathe/README.md

 ![Breathe Logo](https://v0lttech.com/assets/img/breathelogo.png)

 ## Description
-Taking deep breaths is one of the simplest and easiest ways ti reduce stress and clear your mind.
+Taking deep breaths is one of the simplest and easiest ways to reduce stress and clear your mind.
 However, sometimes it gets overlooked when it can help the most.
 Thats where Breathe comes in.
 Breathe is an extremely simple, barebones app to help you clear your mind.
 When you open Breathe, you're presented with just a button to start a breathing excercise.
 From there, you'll be walked through a short and simple breathing excerise to help clear your mind.

 ## Features
 ### Modern